 Read the rulebook.
 The Boys & Girls Club leagues have rules tailored to the age of the player.
 Youth athletics have specific rules that aren't the same as other levels of athletics.
-You can't expect your players to know the rules if you do not.
-As the coach, it is essential that you learn the rules and always attend the preseason organizational meeting and that you and any assistant coaches read and understand the league rules.
-Make sure you know the rule for game participation in the particular sport you are coaching.
+As the coach, it is essential that you learn the rules and attend the preseason coaches' meeting and that your assistants read and understand the rules; including any specific rules for the level you are coaching.